-Here’s how to use words() function.
+Here’s how to use words() functions.

 Description:

-Extract the English words from a string.
+Extract English words from a string.

 Syntax: